SAP/spartacus-docs/_pages/dev/type-augmentation.md

 **Note:** In each module augmentation declaration, you use the module name of the library that exposes the base type.

-## Enum augmentation
+## Augmenting Enums

-All the examples above showed augmentation of interfaces, but `enum` can be augmented as well.
-To augment enum values use `const enum` in most cases.
+All of the examples above describe how to augment interfaces, but you can augment `enum` as well.
+In most cases, you use `const enum` to augment enum values.
+The following is an example:

 ```ts
 declare module '@spartacus/core' {